-Food consignments required to undergo border control must be prenotified to a Swedish Designated Point of Entry operated by the National Food Agency.
+Food consignments required to undergo border control must be pre notified to a Border Control Post (BCP) operated by the Swedish Food Agency.

 Regulation (EU) 2015/949 covers consignments of almonds from the United States or wheat/wheat flour from Canada, consigned from the United States or Canada after 10 July 2015.